Verifoxx-LTD/verifoxx-cheri-wamr/tests/wamr-linux-cheri-purecap-tests/wasi-testsuite/README.md

 WASI test suite uses adapters to run the underlying runtime (e.g the *iwasm* program) in a sub-process, these are python files designed to massage the arguments for the program being tested.
 In order to run the wasi-testsuite tests on Morello it is necessary to provide a *custom adapter file*.
 This is because on Morello we must run the test environment locally on the host, but run the iwasm program remotely on Morello.
 In the case of AOT testing, `wamrc` must also be run in order to compile the WASM test vector file to an AOT file.
 The compilation can either be done locally or on a second remote machine.

-This folder supplies two suitable adapters - the file *wamr-cheri.py* for testing interpreter mode and *wamr-cheri-aot.py* for testing AOT mode; instructions on how to use them are provided below.
+This folder supplies three suitable adapters - the file *wamr-cheri.py* is for testing interpreter mode and *wamr-cheri-aot.py* for testing AOT mode; instructions on how to use them are provided below.

+In addition, the file *wamr-cheri-compart.py* is an adapter specifically for the experimental *linux-cheri-purecap-capmgr* version of WAMR, which features a capability manager and compartmentalised WAMR.
+This adapter supports passing the *--wamr-lib* argument needed by the capability manager flavour of *iwasm* in order to specify the WAMR *libiwasm.so* to load.

-Additionally, a set of WASM test cases is provided as two WASI Test Suite test sets.
+A set of WASM test cases is provided as two WASI Test Suite test sets.
 These have been designed to be run alongside the set distributed with WASI Test Suite itself.
 Please refer to instructions in [this folder](tests) to use those.

 ## How the Adapters Work